paydunk/authorize-net/README.md

 Update this file with:

-* Info from your order database if necessary (lines 12-17)
+* info from your order database if necessary (lines 12-17)
-* Your authorize.net API Login ID & Transaction Key (line 20)
+* your authorize.net API Login ID & Transaction Key (line 20)
-* Starting at line 90, you may need to update the code depensing on the order status (i.e., check the payment status and update your order database accordingly)
+* your custom code depending on the order status i.e., check the payment status and update your order database accordingly (starting on line 89)
-* Your Paydunk App ID and App Secret (lines 155 & 156)
+* your Paydunk App ID and App Secret (lines 155 & 156)

 ### thankyou.php